 When you’re deciding how to ask for referrals, you always want to come from a place of confidence.
 You want to treat the request with importance for two reasons:

-You don’t want to look like this:
+- You don’t want to be apologetic or needy.

 What makes a request for referrals feel pushy is assuming your prospect or client is ready and open the conversation.
 This is why we make sure it’s okay to pursue this collaborative (brainstorm – no pressure) discussion.

 I often get the question, “Aren’t you giving them the opportunity to say “no?”
 Of course!
 The last thing I want to do is pursue a conversation they don’t want.
 I’ll learn about their perspective to see if I can re-frame any incorrect assumptions, but if they don’t want to do this, then neither do I. Our research has demonstrated that the mere request for introductions plants a very powerful seed that can produce introductions later.